christopherbwabwa/contact-app/README.md

 # Contact App

-* A simple web site with some contacts related to somes companies, like an agenda.
+A simple web site with some contacts related to somes companies, like an agenda.

 ## Usage

 - You can apply all RESTFUL operations to those contacts & to companies also.
 - You can even filter them by multiples fields like company, first_name, last_name, and so on...

+## Installation

 For an easy start you can run the command:

 ```bash
 git clone https://github.com/christopherbwabwa/contact-app.git
 composer install